 Contents

-Whether you’re an experienced driver or just starting out, understanding full vehicle insurance can help you drive with confidence — knowing you're protected no matter what happens on the road.
+Whether you’re an experienced driver or just starting, understanding full vehicle insurance can help you drive with confidence — knowing you're protected no matter what happens on the road.

-Why is it important and what does it cover
+Why is comprehensive insurance important and what does it cover

-Comprehensive insurance allows you to manage expensive, unexpected losses.
-It’s especially useful if you have a new or financed car, park on the street, or commute every day — situations where the risk and cost of damage are high.
+Comprehensive insurance — also known as full insurance — protects your car against a wide range of risks beyond just accidents, such as accidental damage or theft.
+It allows you to manage the costs of unexpected, expensive losses.
+It's especially useful if you have a new or financed car, park on the street, or commute every day — situations where both the risk and potential cost of damage are high.
 Typically, lenders require comprehensive insurance if your car is financed.

-Choosing a reasonable deductible allows you to control your insurance premium, while most comprehensive plans include cashless repairs at approved garages to reduce both time and money spent after an accident.
+Choosing a reasonable deductible allows you to control your insurance premium, while most comprehensive plans include cashless repairs at approved garages — saving you time and money after an accident.

 Comprehensive cover at a glance |